Setting up your Amazon RDS environment - Amazon Relational Database Service

 • Make sure to specify a DB subnet group that defines which subnets in that VPC can be used by the DB instance.
 For information, see the DB subnet group section in Working with a DB instance in a VPC.

 • High availability – Do you need failover support?
 On Amazon RDS, a Multi-AZ deployment creates a primary DB instance and a secondary standby DB instance in another Availability Zone for failover support.
 We recommend Multi-AZ deployments for production workloads to maintain high availability.
 For development and test purposes, you can use a deployment that isn't Multi-AZ.
-For more information, see Configuring and managing a Multi-AZ deployment.
+For more information, see Configuring and managing a Multi-AZ deployment for Amazon RDS.

 • IAM policies – Does your Amazon account have policies that grant the permissions needed to perform Amazon RDS operations?
 If you are connecting to Amazon using IAM credentials, your IAM account must have IAM policies that grant the permissions required to perform Amazon RDS operations.
 For more information, see Identity and access management for Amazon RDS.